ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #tmux how to map the apple cmd key <kbd>⌘</kbd>
+    - as far as i can tell tmux does not support a third modifier key 👎, so closest i can do is swith command and alt keys using karabiner
 - [ ] #fish device a cmd to remove all python path entries from `$PATH` so I can just work with homebrew python in peace.
 - [ ] #fish it'd be cool to remove all entries from my fish history that were invalid commands thus when searching through history i don't repeat the same mistake
 - [ ] #gitsecret reencodes secret files on every commit, **boo** 👻 WHY